AJ6CU/uBITX-Settings-Editor/uBITXgeneratebackup/README.md

 # uBITXgeneratebackup

 This program was written using Python 3.10.4 on Windows.
-It requires the pySerial libraries.
+It requires the pySerial library to be included.
 Let me know if you find any other unusal dependencies.

 You should only need to modify two variables to run this: